GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 [public resources of W3C groups](https://github.com/w3c/web-advertising#ideas-and-proposals-links-outside-this-repo).
 These proposals cover a wide variety of use cases and requirements.

+Proposals have a lifecycle with up to three phases before becoming [web standards](https://www.w3.org/standards/): discussion, testing, and scaled adoption.
+It's critical we [receive feedback](/docs/privacy-sandbox/feedback/) from developers and industry leaders to ensure we create durable web features with broad utility and robust privacy protections for users.
+Read more about the [proposal lifecycle](/docs/privacy-sandbox/proposal-lifecycle/).

 Several key proposals are listed below.

 ### Strengthen cross-site privacy boundaries